 Plans include the creation of several hundred apartments as well as a new look for the Madisonville shopping plaza (Madison Road and Whetzel Avenue).
 See a news clip from WKRC Channel 12 News here or a Business Courier article.

-Upscale apartments (called RED) are under construction along Red Bank Road (across from Medpace and near Red Dog Pet Resort & Spa).
-164 apartment units and a 140-car space underground garage are part of the plan for this building.
-Studio, one- and two-bedroom units that feature 10-foot ceilings will be offered.
-The building will have a fitness room, wine room, yoga studio as well as gas grills and a pool.
+The RED Apartments along Red Bank Road are located across from Medpace and near Red Dog Pet Resort & Spa.
+There 164 luxury apartment units and a 140-car space underground garage are part of this building.
+Studio, one- and two-bedroom units that feature 10-foot ceilings are available.
+The building has a fitness room, wine room, yoga studio as well as gas grills and a pool.

 Red Bank Road District